 2.2.2.
 Plant upgrading, plant life management and licence renewals

-On 26 December 2014, LVNPP Unit 2 received permission from the Mexican Regulatory Authority to operate at the extended power uprate level (120% of the original licensed thermal power); it operated during 2015 at this new power level (2 317 MW(th), 805 MW(e) and 803 MW(e)) gross capacity per unit.
-The new operation licence at this power level has not yet been issued by the Secretariat of Energy.
+On 26 December 2014, LVNPP Unit 2 received permission from Mexico’s regulatory authority to operate at the extended power uprate level (120% of the original licensed thermal power); it operated during 2015 at this new power level (2 317 MW(th), 805 MW(e) and 803 MW(e)) gross capacity per unit.
+Yet, the new operating licence at this power level has not yet been issued by the Secretariat of Energy.

 During 2017, the 18th refuelling outage of LVNPP Unit 1 was extended from an original 40 days to 48 days.
-In the current operating cycle 19, the unit is operating at 2 317 MW(th) and 810 MW(e) power level.
-LVNPP Unit 2 was the 15th refuelling outage was planned for 43 days in 2017, the unit is operating at 2 317 MW(th) and 810 MW(e) power level.
+In the current operating cycle 19, the unit is operating at a power level of 2 317 MW(th) and 810 MW(e).
+For LVNPP Unit 2, the 15th refuelling outage was planned for 43 days in 2017; the unit is operating at a power level of 2 317 MW(th) and 810 MW(e).
 LVNPP Unit 1 went into commercial operation in 1990 and Unit 2 followed in 1995.
 Both units were originally licensed for 30 years of operation.
-Therefore, in 2015, an application for a licence renewal of both LVNPP units, allowing their operation for 30 more years, was submitted to the Mexican regulatory authority.
+Therefore, in 2015, an application for a licence renewal of both LVNPP units, allowing their operation for 30 more years, was submitted to Mexico’s regulatory authority.

 An independent spent fuel storage installation, with a capacity for storing 130 dry cask storage systems, was constructed at the LVNPP site to store fuel generated during a 60 year operational lifetime.
 CFE plans to store 1157 spent fuel bundles in 13 dry cask storage systems between 2018 and 2019, for which an authorization is required from the CNSNS.

-EA-12-049: Issuance of Order to Modify Licences with regard to Requirements for Mitigation Strategies for Beyond-Design-Basis External Events;
+EA-12-049: Issuance of Order to Modify Licenses with Regard to Requirements for Mitigation Strategies for Beyond-Design-Basis External Events;

-EA-12-051: Order Modifying with regard to Reliable Spent Fuel Pool Instrumentation;
+EA-12-051: Order Modifying Licenses with Regard to Reliable Spent Fuel Pool Instrumentation;

-EA-13-109: Issuance of Order to Modify Licences with regard to Reliable Hardened Containment Vents Capable of Operation under Severe Accident Condition.
+EA-13-109: Issuance of Order to Modify Licenses with Regard to Reliable Hardened Containment Vents Capable of Operation under Severe Accident Conditions.